Bitbucket Auto Deploy with Pipelines (CI/CD)

 • Then script: defines the commands to run in this pipe, which is a pipe atlassian/ssh-run:0.4.3.

-• The variables: are the environment variables for the SSH user, Remote Server IP, Remote Server Port and the SSH command script on remote server.
+• The variables: are the environment variables for the SSH user, Remote Server IP, Remote Server Port and the SSH command script on the remote server.
 We will set these variables in the next step.

 image: atlassian/default-image:3